Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 05 {l0pt}](qr/ep/05.png)

-In this episode we explain the "time-warp attack" on Bitcoin.
-A potential fix for this attack is included in Matt Corallo's proposed Great Consensus Cleanup softfork^[<https://github.com/TheBlueMatt/bips/blob/cleanup-softfork/bip-XXXX.mediawiki>], which at the time of writing has not seen much progress.
+In this episode we explain the “time-warp attack” on Bitcoin.
+A potential fix for this attack is included in Matt Corallo’s proposed Great Consensus Cleanup softfork^[<https://github.com/TheBlueMatt/bips/blob/cleanup-softfork/bip-XXXX.mediawiki>], which at the time of writing has not seen much progress.

 \